d-bl/GroundForge/Examples.md

-Various pages scattered around the web provide examples patterns.
+Various pages scattered around the web provide examples patterns collected with different view points.
 In one or two steps these examples link to the main [GroundForge] page with applicable values in the parameter form.
-Though the number of patterns might be overwhelming, there is still a lot of room to generate further diagram variations by changing dimensions, footsides, stitches or (for more advanced users) matrices that define the flow of pairs.
+Though the number of patterns might be overwhelming, there is still a lot of room to generate further diagram variations by changing dimensions, shifting footsides, stitches or (for more advanced users) matrices that define the flow of pairs.

 * A [gallery] shows 376  patterns by thumbnails of pair diagrams.